swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

   ///   - type: The type of the instance to create.
   ///   - byteOrder: The order in which the bytes should be decoded.
-  /// - Returns: A new value of type `T`, read from `offset`. func load<T: ConvertibleFromRawBytes & FixedWidthInteger>(
+  /// - Returns: A new value of type `T`, read from `offset`. func load<T: ConvertibleFromBytes & FixedWidthInteger>(
     fromByteOffset offset: Int = 0,
     as: T.Type = T.self,
     _ byteOrder: ByteOrder